FIWARE/tutorials.Securing-Access/README.md

 }
 ```

-The after the User authorizes access, the response is handled in the code below,
+The after the User authorizes access, the response is received by the `redirect_uri` and is handled in the code below,
 a usable access token is received from **Keyrock**

 ```javascript